 CPW implemented regulations passed by the Wildlife Commission in November 2010 in which all crayfish caught west of the Continental Divide must now be immediately killed and taken into possession, or immediately returned to the water from which they were taken.
 There are no crayfish native to the Western Slope.
-The same restriction applies to Sanchez Reservoir on the Eastern Plains due to the invasive rusty crayfish found there in 2010.
+The same restriction applies to Sanchez Reservoir on the Eastern Plains due to the invasive rusty crayfish.